Hermitian Yang-Mills connections on pullback bundles: Abstract

 \section{Abstract}

-We investigate stability of pullback bundles with respect to adiabatic classes on the total space of holomorphic submersions.
-We show that the pullback of a stable (resp. unstable) bundle remains stable (resp. unstable) for these classes.
-Assuming the graded object of a Jordan--H\"older filtration to be locally free, we obtain a necessary and sufficient criterion for when the pullback of a strictly semistable vector bundle will be stable, in terms of intersection numbers on the base of the fibration.
-The arguments rely on adiabatic constructions of hermitian Yang--Mills connections together with the classical Donaldson--Uhlenbeck--Yau correspondence.
+We investigate hermitian Yang--Mills connections on pullback bundles with respect to adiabatic classes on the total space of holomorphic submersions with connected fibres.
+Under some technical assumptions on the graded object of a Jordan--H\"older filtration, we obtain a necessary and sufficient criterion for when the pullback of a strictly semistable vector bundle will carry an hermitian Yang-Mills connection, in terms of intersection numbers on the base of the submersion.
+Together with the classical Donaldson--Uhlenbeck--Yau correspondence, we deduce that the pullback of a stable (resp. unstable) bundle remains stable (resp. unstable) for adiabatic classes, and settle the semi-stable case.